YoshiTakumi/BbcMostReadArticles/README.md

 # BbcMostReadArticles
-An example component that shows bbc's ten most read articles
+An example component that shows bbc's ten most read articles.
+Component is located on the org's Home page